mgill2190/training/INTRODUCTION.md

 ## Introduction

-It important to have a good understanding of the basics and fundementals of programming languages.
+It important to have a good understanding and consistently apply the basic fundamentals of programming.
 We would like you to run through the following courses:

-``
-Success is neither magical nor mysterious.
-Success is the natural consequence of consistently applying the basic fundamentals.
-``

 - **Basic Javascript**
 [https://www.codecademy.com/courses/learn-javascript](https://www.codecademy.com/courses/learn-javascript)